Gifts (novel): Setting

 Gifts is set in the Uplands of the fictional universe of the Annals of the Western Shore.
 The civilization of this world was settled by people from across a desert to the east of the regions depicted in the series.
 The civilization consists of a number of city states, as well as some nomads on the borders of the desert.
 The Uplands are in the far north of this region, in a poverty-stricken area isolated from the rest of the world.
 It is a bleak and barren landscape, forcing its inhabitants to struggle for a living.
 The Uplands are divided into a number of domains, each held by a "brantor", or leader.
 These leaders have powerful magical gifts, which are hereditary, and which are used to protect their domains, as well as for other purposes.
 The families must marry within their own lineage to maintain the gift, which is frequently difficult, as the Uplands are sparsely populated.
 The narrator Orrec is from the domain of Caspromant, where the hereditary gift is the power of "unmaking", which can kill or destroy at a glance; his friend Gry is from the neighboring domain of Roddmant, and her lineage has the ability to call animals.
-The society they live in has no laws or government, and its culture is shaped by feuds and battles between lineages and the alliances made to further these feuds: violence is thus endemic to the region.
+The society they live in has no laws or government, and its culture is shaped by feuds and battles between lineages: violence is thus endemic to the region.